 I found a box of redundant business cards, old business and computer books, hardware manuals, they all had to go as well.

 I must have filled 3 black bags with trash, I kid you not.

-I didn’t even know I had that much junk in my tiny office.
+I didn’t even realize I had that much junk in my office.